Beanie (seamed cap): History

-Propeller beanie
+Propeller cap

-In the summer of 1947, while still in high school, science fiction fanzine artist Ray Nelson, per his claim, invented the propeller beanie as part of a "space man" costume on a lark with some friends.
+In the summer of 1947, while still in high school, science fiction fanzine artist Ray Nelson, per his claim, invented the propeller beanie as part of a "spaceman" costume on a lark with some friends.
 He later drew it in his cartoons as emblematic shorthand for science fiction fandom.
 The hat became a fad, seen in media such as "Time for Beanie", and was sold widely by many manufacturers over the next decade.

 The propeller beanie increased in popular use through comics and eventually made its way onto the character of Beany Boy of Beany and Cecil.
-Today, computer savvy and other technically proficient people are sometimes pejoratively called propellerheads because of the one-time popularity of the propeller beanie.
+Today, computer-savvy and other technically proficient people are sometimes pejoratively called propellerheads because of the one-time popularity of the propeller beanie.

-In the 21st century, propeller beanies are rarely seen on the street, and are primarily worn for satirical or comedic purposes.
-Google offers these to their newly hired employees, "Nooglers", as part of their onboarding.
+In the 21st century, propeller beanies are rarely seen on the street and are primarily worn for satirical or comedic purposes.
+As part of their onboarding, Google traditionally offered these to their newly hired employees, "Nooglers".

 In 1996, student hackers placed a giant propeller beanie on the Great Dome at the Massachusetts Institute of Technology.
 The scaled-up propeller rotated as the wind drove it like a windmill.

+In modern times in Western culture, it is mostly associated with stereotypical, cartoon depictions of pre-adolescent children, alongside a prototypical set of other accessories, such as big circular lollipops, overalls and striped t-shirts.